 As more consumer data leaks happen and companies come under increasing scrutiny for their use of data, legislatures around the country and the world are tightening data security and consumer privacy laws.
 Law firms can use technology tools to ensure their compliance with those rules.
-The California Consumer Privacy Act (CCPA), which is scheduled to become effective January 1, 2020, is one of the newest and most expansive data privacy laws in the country and will impact many law firms as the law covers more than just consumers.
+The California Consumer Privacy Act (CCPA), effective January 1, 2020, is one of the newest and most expansive data privacy laws in the country that will impact many law firms as the law covers more than just consumers.

 These rights granted to California residents under the CCPA include: (1) the right of Californians to know what personal information is being collected about them; (2) the right of Californians to know whether their personal information is sold or disclosed and to whom; (3) the right of Californians to say no to the sale of personal information; (4) the right of Californians to access their personal information; and (5) the right of Californians to equal service and price, even if they exercise their privacy rights.

-If you want to be prepared for the CCPA and future laws like it, your law firm should use technology to do the following:
+If you want to be compliant with the CCPA and future laws like it, your law firm should use technology to do the following:

 - Evaluate how data is stored and shared in your law firm, this includes client contact information, bank account numbers, and other sensitive data.

 - Create opt-in and opt-out systems for data collection.
 While the CCPA automatically opts-in California residents with an option to opt-out of data collection, GDPR requires you to get consent before collecting data.
 Be prepared for both scenarios.

 - Review your privacy policies.
 Are they in compliance?
 How easy is it for consumers to find your privacy policies?